 What’s next on the journey to eliminate silicosis?

-The re-emergence of occupational lung diseases across Australia, such as silicosis and coal worker pneumoconiosis, has received significant focus from industry, regulators and unions alike.
-Since 2016, a series of government reviews, task forces and parliamentary enquiries have identified gaps in hazard awareness, compliance and regulatory frameworks relating to airborne dust.
+The re-emergence of occupational lung diseases across Australia, such as silicosis and coal worker pneumoconiosis, has received significant focus from industry, regulators, and unions alike.
+Since 2016, a series of government reviews, task forces, and parliamentary inquiries have identified gaps in hazard awareness, compliance, and regulatory frameworks relating to airborne dust.
 These documents also identify that preventing occupational lung disease is a complex problem to solve.
+Occupational…

 Every day more people choose us, contact us today